Cuauhtlatoatzin/ecosystem-destruction/README.md

 * [Desai J, Nelson M (2017) Are we headed for a solar waste crisis?
 Environmental Progress.
 June 21.](http://environmentalprogress.org/big-news/2017/6/21/are-we-headed-for-a-solar-waste-crisis) &mdash; This is so heavily pro nuclear and LNG it's laughable.
 Also, trying to compare high level nuclear waste that we don't know how to store for long periods of time and technology that we have a process for recycling is a categorical error.
 * [IER.
 (2017) Will Solar Power Be at Fault for the Next Environmental Crisis?.
 Institute for Energy Research.
 August 15.](https://www.instituteforenergyresearch.org/uncategorized/will-solar-power-fault-next-environmental-crisis/) &mdash; Cite the above article and relies on it's argument so much I think it was written by the same people.

-True shit to look at and rip apart: https://www.heartland.org/
+True shit to look at and rip apart, because it's so wrong: https://www.heartland.org/

+Tangentially related:

 * [Leotaud VR (2019) Phytomining is a thing in Australia.
 Mining.com.
 July 28.](https://www.mining.com/phytomining-is-a-thing-in-australia/)
 * [Beiser V (2019) Why the world is running out of sand.
 BBC Future.
 November 17.](https://www.bbc.com/future/article/20191108-why-the-world-is-running-out-of-sand)